phalcon-orphanage/docs/es/escaper.md

 </a>
 ```

-You can escape a CSS identifiers/value by using the :code:`escapeCss` method:
+You can escape a CSS identifiers/value by using the `escapeCss` method:

 ```php
 <a style="color: <?php echo $e->escapeCss('"><script>alert(1)</script><a href="#'); ?>">